Dentamon/The-Blooket-Hack/README.md

 #### Open a huge amount of boxes without waiting in just seconds
 #### Answer every question correctly, no matter what it is
 # How to use
-First, copy the script in the file.
+First, copy the script that you want to use from the dedicated file.
 Then, type in `javascript:` into the adress bar.
 Afterwards, paste in the script that you have copied.
 Once you have finished that, just press enter to activate the hack.
 The Blooket hack should work immediately after.
-If something goes wrong, open an [issue](https://github.com/Dentamon/The-Blooket-Hack-v2/issues/new)
+If something goes wrong, open an issue [here](https://github.com/Dentamon/The-Blooket-Hack-v2/issues/new)
 # Blooket UI
 The Better, faster, and easier version of Blooket hacks by [Zastix](https://github.com/ZasticBradyn)
 # What is the Blooket UI?